Stephen Port: Questions about the police investigation

-Port's GHB dealer
+Gerald Matovu

 In 2019, Gerald Matovu, who was known to have supplied Port with the GHB used in the killings, was arrested and later convicted of the murder of actor and businessman Eric Michels.
 He was sentenced to life imprisonment with a minimum term of 31 years.
 Using similar methods to Port, Matovu had targeted Michels on Grindr and had given him a fatal dose of GHB.

 Aftermath

 In August 2018, it was revealed that Port had lodged an appeal against his murder convictions.
 In November 2018, it was announced that Port's appeal had been rejected.

 In August 2020, in a Brazilian chat show programme, Que História é Essa, Porchat?, hosted by Fábio Porchat, an audience member named Rafael told his story of dating Port.
 Rafael had moved to London in 2012 at 19 years old, and had been working as a waiter when he met Port on a dating website.
 After they started dating, Rafael moved into Port's apartment, where they lived together for a little longer than a month.
 After they broke up, Rafael moved back to Brazil, where he got a different job and started another relationship.
 One day, he decided to search for Port's name online and found out about the murders through an article on BBC.
 Rafael said he first read the words “documentary”, “Stephen Port” and “serial killer”, and was interested since he thought Port had made a documentary on a serial killer, until he read it and realized what it was actually about.
 After he discovered the truth about Port, Rafael said that “looking back, there [were] a lot of strange things going on”.
 Another former partner of Port's also claimed to have broken up with Port due to his unusual behaviour.

 In July 2020, it was announced that a fresh inquiry was set to take place in January 2021, to examine all four deaths and probe into any police failings.

+As of November 2023, IOPC was investigating eight former and current police officers for gross misconduct regarding the cases.

-Media
+Media portrayal

 In 2017, the BBC aired the documentary How Police Missed the Grindr Killer, which examined the botched investigation into Port's murders.
+Also in 2017, the murders were documented in Crimes That Shook Britain.
+In 2022, the Channel 4 documentary series Surviving a Serial Killer covered Port's crimes.

 In January 2022, the BBC aired the drama thriller Four Lives, based on the investigation led by the families of Port's murder victims.
-The drama, written by Neil McKay and originally titled The Barking Murders, stars Stephen Merchant as Port, and Sheridan Smith and Jaime Winstone in supporting roles.
+The drama, written by Neil McKay and originally titled The Barking Murders, stars Stephen Merchant as Port, with Sheridan Smith and Jaime Winstone in supporting roles.